cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 All your genesis validators and all other potential node operators need access to this file for them to be technically able to start the network.
 So put it on a public server.
 Picking a dedicated Github repository for all things _production_ is a good example.

 The relevant parties should also come to a consensus that this genesis represents the agreed initial state.
+Indeed:

-Indeed, parties are being granted tokens and one may not accept being omitted.
-Parties are enroling to be validators.
+* Parties are being granted genesis tokens and one may not accept being omitted.
+* Parties are enroling to be validators.
 So there needs to be agreement on this file.

 This is the only _block_ that needs a social consensus on its content.
-All other blocks will be agreed on by technical PoS consensus.
+All other blocks will be agreed on technically by the PoS consensus.

 ## Import